qinggua114/TamableFairy/README_en.md

 ---

 ## Future Plans
-- **Configuration**: Currently only a placeholder config class (`Config.java`) exists with no actual functionality.
-Configuration features are planned for later development.
-- **Entity Behavior**: Plans to add a right‑click “sit” function similar to vanilla tamable mobs.
+- **MaidFairies GUI**: Planned to create a GUI for tamed fairies to manage its action state.
 - **Other Versions**: This mod is planned to be ported to other Minecraft versions compatible with [Touhou Little Maid](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid).

 ---